 The random uncertainty characterizes the undefined and miscellaneous effects which cannot be forecasted.
-One can estimate this type of uncertainty with a repeatability test by making a series of repeated measurement with a reference AAS BS without changing anything in the measurement set-up.
+One can estimate this type of uncertainty with a repeatability test by making a series of repeated measurement with a reference EUT without changing anything in the measurement set-up.

 E5-4 Reference antenna radiation efficiency

-Residue of uncertainty of reference antenna radiation efficiency after calibration.
+This contribution is a residue of uncertainty of reference antenna radiation efficiency after calibration.

 E5-5 Mean value estimation of reference antenna mismatch efficiency